Freelance writer & energy regulation analyst

 “It’s quite clear that if you don’t integrate, you’ll be pushed aside.
 You swim or you sink, and I don’t want to sink.
 I know what the job market looks like for people like me.” - Alaric

 There is also the desire to thrive.
-Here, too, people of colour may feel the need to put in extra effort.
+Here, too, people of color may feel the need to put in extra effort.
 Alaric, a social media strategist, considers code-switching a prerequisite for progression in his large firm.
 “It’s quite clear that if you don’t integrate, you’ll be pushed aside.
 You swim or you sink, and I don’t want to sink.
 I know what the job market looks like for people like me,” he said.

 Miranda recalls that in her most recent internship, cultural fit mattered above all else: “My boss made it known that he had a clear idea of what he wanted his employees to be.”
 In fact, studies show that cultural fit is “the single most important thing in the hiring process”.